What are the prerequisites for the program?

 What should I include in my personal statement?

-It should specifically reflect your educational and professional interests and qualifications.
+Statements should reflect your educational and professional interests and qualifications.
 Detailed information about prior professional experience, research experience, teaching experience, related service, other degrees, etc. will help those evaluating your application to have a more detailed and accurate perception of your qualifications.

 How can I apply for departmental awards and scholarships?

-Scholarships and assistantships are available on a competitive basis.
+Scholarships and assistantships may be available on a competitive basis.
 Recipients are chosen based on academic performance, financial aid, work-related experience, and participation in community service.
-Instructions for applying, as well as specific guidelines and information, will be available on the department website in December.
+Instructions for applying, as well as specific guidelines and information will be provided as opportunities become available.

 Is there a Comprehensive Exam I must pass to be certified?